consensus-shipyard/ipc/docs/quickstart-calibration.md

 ./bin/ipc-cli config init
 ```

-This should have populated an default config file with all the parameters required to connect to calibration at `~/.ipc/config.toml`.
+This should have populated a default config file with all the parameters required to connect to calibration at `~/.ipc/config.toml`.
 Feel free to update this configuration to fit your needs.
 You may need to replace the content of the config to reflect the address of the up-to-date contracts in Calibration.

 * You can run `nano ~/.ipc/config.toml` to double-check that the config file has been populated with the following content: